 It is simply not possible to know a budget with any certainty the day a product idea is born.

-Step one in any product development budgeting processes is to determine if the timing is right for a new product.
+Step one in any product development budgeting process is to determine if the timing is right for a new product.

 This ROM estimate only has to be good enough to decide if it is worth investing time and money into requirements generation.
 After requirements generation, there will be another gate to determine if it is worth proceeding to conceptual design.